 The first part of the exam is referred to as Reading Comprehension.
 This part of the test is relatively straightforward.
 It is, however, very intense too.
 Abbreviated to the DAT, the Dental Aptitude Test is often confused with the Dental Application Test, which also has the acronym DAT.

 The second part of the Dental test is the Academic Average.
 The importance of science in the field of dentistry makes this a biased requirement in overall academic excellence.
-While there will be other academic prerequisites, the Academic Average underlines a candidates ability to apply their scientific knowledge.
+While there will be other educational prerequisites, the Academic Average underlines a candidates ability to apply their scientific knowledge.

 You cannot enter dental school without doing well in your Dental Aptitude Test.
-However, the weighting associated with your DAT is only 15% of the overall requirements to be accepted on a course.
+However, the weighting associated with your DAT is only 15% of the overall requirements to be accepted into a course.
 In other words, you have to pass the test.
 However passing the test does not guarantee you admission to dental school.

 There is another type of academic average that counts for 65% of the weighting of your application to dental school.
 This covers your previous academic achievements and grades achieved.
 This is basically why you worked so hard to get those grades.
 Because it is dentistry, the academic average required is very heavily biased towards good results in sciences.